gthvn1/rocframe/README.md

 ## Running

-After `just setup-network`, you can start the server and proxy in separate terminal panes or shells.
+After `just netns-shell`, you can start the server and proxy in separate terminal panes or shells.

 - Start the server: `just server`
   - The OCaml server listens on a Unix socket (default: /tmp/frameforge.sock)